-You might be confused over how much to contribute to 401k plans at work.
+You might be confused over how much to contribute to 401k plans at work – or even if you should contribute or not.
+For now, let’s talk about the confusion over the amount to put in.
+It is puzzling.
 That’s because there are actually two sets of rules.
 The most important guidelines are set down by the IRS.
 But your employer also makes rules that should not be overlooked.
 Let’s first deal with the IRS and then we’ll talk about your employer.

 The maximum amount you can contribute to your 401k in 2012 is $17,000.
 (403B and 457B plans also have the same $17,000 ceiling.)

 If you are over 50, you may be able to take advantage of a catch-up provision which allows you to contribute another $5,500 into your 401K retirement plan.
 But this catch up provision is not mandatory.
 That means your employer doesn’t have to offer it and even if they do, you don’t have to take advantage of it.
 Check with HR to see if your employer offers this option.

 If the IRS rules seem straight forward to you, that’s because they are.
 The tricky part comes when we talk about your employer’s rules.